Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: protocols

 The protocols were evaluated using a Monte Carlo simulation run on the quantum network model described in Section \ref{sec:model}.
-We compare the protocols in terms of the achieved entanglement rate (ER), which is the average number of GHZ states generated per timeslot $(\text{GHZ}/T_{\text{slot}})$.\\
+We compare the protocols in terms of the distribution rate. \\

-A key constraint in quantum networks is the rate of entanglement link generation, which is the limit of quantum information transmission \cite{Pirandola2017}.
-The proposed protocols were assessed against the probability $p_e$ of an entanglement link being generated during a timeslot.
-For entanglement link generation which is lossy and hence probabilistic, the probability of successfully generating an entanglement link over an edge $e \in E$ can be modelled as:

-which is composed of the probability of imperfect operations in entanglement link generation ($p_{\text{op}}$) and the probability of photonic qubit loss in the channel ($p_{\text{loss}}$).
-For an optical fibre edge of length $L$ km with attenuation $0.2$ dB/km, this loss can be expressed as $p_{\text{loss}}= 10^{-0.2 L/10}$.
-The operation probability $p_{\text{op}}$ is the entanglement rate for two back-to-back devices (e.g. at $L = 0$km).
-This represents a lumped probability of generating an entanglement link, considering factors other than photon transmission in the fibre.
-Factors that can affect the probability $p_{op}$ include failure in photon generation, imperfect qubit-photon entanglement or photon frequency conversion \cite{munro2015inside,freq_convert}. \\

-A further parameter considered was memory decoherence.
-In our discrete-time network model, entangled qubits are stored with perfect fidelity for $Q_c$ timeslots \hbox{($Q_{c} = \lfloor T_{c}/T_{\text{slot}} \rfloor$)}, after which they are assumed to have undergone decoherence ($T_c$ is the memory decoherence time, described in Section \ref{sec:modelmodel}).
-After generation, entanglement links are stored for $Q_c$ timeslots after which they must be utilised or discarded.
-This allows us to consider only ideal entanglement links.
-Further, a stored entanglement link blocks entanglement link generation to be re-attempted over an edge, while the quantum memories are occupied.\\

-Throughout Section \ref{sec:results1} we evaluated the protocols on a single test network model, varying one parameter at a time to generate each result.
-The test network model was defined as a $6 \times 6$ grid topology, with $|S|=4$ randomly located users $S \in V$.
-The entanglement link generation probability $p_e=p$ was uniform for all edges and fixed at $p=0.75$.
-The quantum memory decoherence was assumed to be sufficient to only store entanglement for a single timeslot (i.e. $Q_c=1$).
+Throughout Section \ref{sec:results1} we evaluated the protocols on a baseline scenario, varying one parameter at a time (i.e. $p_e$, the distance between users, numbers of users, and decoherence time).
+This baseline scenario was defined as a square grid topology of size $M \times M$ with $M=6$ and $|S|=4$ randomly located users in set $S \in V$.
+The entanglement link generation probability was uniform for all edges (i.e. $p_e=p$) and fixed at $p=0.75$.
+The quantum memory decoherence was assumed to be sufficient to only store entanglement for a single timeslot \hbox{(i.e. $Q_c=1$)}.
+When plotting the data, unless otherwise stated, each data point in figures \hbox{Fig. \ref{fig:1}-\ref{fig:simulated}} represents the DR achieved by the protocols, averaged over $500$ random user locations in the network.
+Each protocol was executed until a GHZ state was generated, or terminated after $t=5000$ timeslots.
+If more than 5\% of the protocol runs terminated without generating a GHZ state, the datapoint was not plotted.